chartingsmart/eaptest/README.md

     paropt-setup
     . . .

-For each of the four cases the xxx-setup file lists the server startup ouptut.
+For each of the four cases the *xxx*-setup file lists the server startup ouptut.
 It is retained just in case anything goes wrong during startup.

-The xxx-times file lists the values of the 5 script arguments and shows the wallclock times for uploading the data files and for exercising the server.
+The *xxx*-times file lists the values of the 5 script arguments and shows the wallclock times for uploading the data files and for exercising the server.

-The xxx-stats file contains the contents of the balloon driver log genertaed during the test run.
+The *xxx*-stats file contains the contents of the balloon driver log genertaed during the test run.
 This includes formatted reports of the state of the server heap when selected young and old GCs occur.
 This
 includes: